 As the National Cathedral is located in northwest Washington, it can take a bit longer to get to than other popular destinations like the Washington Monument or the White House, but that also means you're more likely to find parking.

-Additionally, the closest Metro station is Cleveland Park, shuttle buses will run from Tenleytown Metro stop, and the Old Town Trolley stops right in front of the Cathedral, so you can also access the grounds via public transportation.
+Additionally, the closest Metro station is Cleveland Park and buses run by the Cathedral, so you can also access the grounds via public transportation.